iPhone X review: The best damn product Apple has ever made

 My experience is that every once and awhile, it'll miss the sweet spot and not notice or it'll get somehow jostled off at some point and simply not charge.
 Some of it seems to depend on the exact charging pad you're using — I've had the most luck with mophie.

-It's still not as nor as efficient as wired charging.
+It's still not as efficient as wired charging.
 The current Qi implementation feels about as fast as using the tiny square brick that comes with iPhone X. Meanwhile, wired charging with an iPad brick is significantly faster and, and getting faster still with an iPad USB-C brick — up to 50% in 30 minutes.

 Even so, setting up a Qi pad on the table next to your bed or the desk where you work is nice.
 When you're tired or busy — as long as you make sure the connection takes — it's super nice.